azrafe7/pakofill/README.md

 Or you can explicitly choose which implementation to use by calling `pakofill.Compress.hxPakoRun()` or `pakofill.Compress.haxeZipRun()` (same for `Uncompress`).

 ## supported targets
-This should work for most targets (`neko,python,node,js,java,cpp,cs,php`) with haxe 3.4.7+.
+This should work for most targets (`hxnodejs,js,cpp,cs,java,hl,neko,python`) with haxe 3.4.7+.

-flash and hl have some issues on travis (but should be ok locally).
+flash and hl have some issues on travis ATM (but should be ok locally).

 lua is not currently passing the tests.